manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ## Paragraph Summary

-Maker Talent purpose and objective is to recruit best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices and offering an outstanding candidate experience.
+Maker Talent's purpose and objective is to recruit best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices and offering an outstanding candidate experience.

 ## Specification